 Our Master's programme in Digital Service Innovation prepares you to work on the design of smart sustainable digital services, qualified tasks in the IT sector and qualified investigative and development work.
 Perhaps you will choose a career as a service designer in Sweden or abroad, or perhaps you prefer a research career.

 Business leaders, heads of public authorities and politicians are looking for people who understand digitalisation, services and the possibilities and limitations of digital technology.
 Smart and sustainable digital services can make a big difference for individuals and organisations.
 They can, for example, facilitate contact between people and authorities, give us better health care, increase patient safety, reduce mental ill-health, make our homes more intelligent, contribute to safer vehicles and more efficient public transport and help to reduce environmental impact.

 Bachelor's degree 180 credits within the field of Informatics, Information Systems, Computer Science, Interaction Design, Software Engineering, Information Technology, Service Science, Innovation Management, Business Administration, or equivalent.
 15 credits in courses within the field of Information Technology or Informatics.
+The degree must be equivalent to a Swedish kandidatexamen and must have been awarded from an internationally recognised university.
 Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Language of instruction:

 Teaching is in English.